Wort Hotel Art Collection

 The Silver Dollar Bar features 13 original Lyle Waggoner pieces.
 Lyle Waggoner gained national recognition as a regular on The Carol Burnett Show in his role as the “Handsome Announcer”.
 Lyle continued his acting career as a co-star on the hit series Wonder Woman, before starting a very successful business supplying location trailers to the entertainment industry.
 Lyle became interested in Bronze Art in 2003 and then began sculpting his popular whimsical lovely ladies.
 The whimsical ladies, an extension of Lyle’s creative personality and clever sense of humor, were significantly inspired by his experiences in Jackson Hole.
 Lyle’s entire collection is on display in the Silver Dollar Bar & Showroom.
-Today Lyle and his wife Sharon split their time between Southern California and Jackson Hole.
-Lyle is a most welcome patron at The Silver Dollar.
 The bronzes are available across Glenwood Street from the hotel at The West Lives On Gallery.

-The Wort Hotel is home to the largest original Ray McCarty collection in the world flaunting 14 total pieces in the Silver Dollar Bar, Showroom and in a few guest rooms.
+The Wort Hotel is home to the largest original Ray McCarty collection in the world and can be found in the Silver Dollar Bar, Showroom and in a few guest rooms.
 Ray’s first paintings were sketches of the American West inspired by his outlaw ancestry, The McCarty Gang, partners in crime with Butch Cassidy.
 Ray studied art extensively and ironically was an understudy to Paul Clowes, who created the signature leatherwork over the bar here in The Silver Dollar.
 Ray used live models in all of his portraits.
 His canvases captured emotion in all of the many human palettes: proud and haughty, sensual and sexual, shy and humble, reflective and contemplative.

 Book a room now so you can stay at the hotel and experience this amazing art collection!